-- i. develop a design specification which outlines the success criteria for the design of a solution based on the data collected - ii. present a range of feasible design ideas, which can be correctly interpreted by others - iii. present the chosen design and outline the reasons for its selection - iv. develop accurate planning drawings/diagrams and outline requirements for the creation of thechosen solution.
+- i. develop design specifications, which clearly states the success criteria for the design of a solution - ii. develop a range of feasible design ideas, which can be correctly interpreted by others - iii. present the chosen design and justify its selection - iv. develop accurate and detailed planning drawings/diagrams and outline the requirements for thecreation of the chosen solution.

 Achievement level Level descriptor 0 The student does not reach a standard described by any of the descriptors below.
-1-2 The student:i. lists a few basic success criteria for the design of a solutionii. presents one design idea, which can be interpreted by othersiii. creates incomplete planning drawings/diagrams.
-3-4 The student: i. constructs a list of the success criteria for the design of a solution ii. presents a few feasible design ideas, using an appropriate medium(s) or explains key features, which can be interpreted by others iii. outlines the main reasons for choosing the design with reference to the design specification iv. creates planning drawings/diagrams or lists requirements for the chosen solution.
-5-6 The student: i. develops design specifications, which identify the success criteria for the design of a solution ii. presents a range of feasible design ideas, using an appropriate medium(s) and explains key features, which can be interpreted by others iii. presents the chosen design and outlines the main reasons for its selection with reference to the design specification iv. develops accurate planning drawings/diagrams and lists requirements for the creation of the chosen solution.
-7-8 The student: i. develops a design specification which outlines the success criteria for the design of a solution based on the data collected ii. presents a range of feasible design ideas, using an appropriate medium(s) and annotation, which can be correctly interpreted by others iii. presents the chosen design and outlines the reasons for its selection with reference to the design specification iv. develops accurate planning drawings/diagrams and outlines requirements for the creation of the chosen solution.
+1-2 The student: i. lists some basic design specifications for the design of a solution ii. presents one design, which can be interpreted by others iii. creates incomplete planning drawings/diagrams.
+The student: 3-4 i. lists some design specifications, which relate to the success criteria for the design of a solution ii. presents a few feasible designs, using an appropriate medium(s) or annotation, which can be interpreted byothers iii. justifies the selection of the chosen design with reference to the design specification iv. creates planning drawings/diagrams or lists requirements for the creation of the chosen solution.
+The student: 5-6 i. develops design specifications, which outline the success criteria for the design of a solution ii. develops a range of feasible design ideas, using an appropriate medium(s) and annotation, which can be interpreted by others iii. presents the chosen design and justifies its selection with reference to the design specification iv. develops accurate planning drawings/diagrams and lists requirements for the creation of the chosen solution.
+The student: 7-8 i. develops detailed design specifications, which explain the successcriteria for the design of a solution based on the analysis of the research ii. develops a range of feasible design ideas, using an appropriate medium(s) and detailed annotation, which can be correctly interpreted by others iii. presents the chosen design and justifies fully and critically its selection with detailed reference to the design specification iv. develops accurate and detailed planning drawings/diagrams and outlines requirements for the creation of the chosen solution.

-Criterion C: Creating the solution
+Criterion C: Creating the solution - Year 5

-Year 3